Mooshy-Swags/ArchInstallGuide/README.md

 ---

-For those with an nvidia GPU, firstly, my condolences, but importantly, we need to choose which nvidia driver to install based on the kernel.
+For those with an nvidia GPU, firstly, my condolences, but more importantly, we need to choose which nvidia driver to install based on the kernel.

 > Normal kernel = nvidia-open